Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 Okay, I'll spell it out from a materialist standpoint:

-- The zombie world, by definition, contains all parts of our world that are closed with respect to causality.
-In particular, it contains the cause of my saying, "I think therefore I am."
+- The zombie world, by definition, contains all parts of our world that are within the closure of the "caused by" or "effect of" relation of any observable phenomenon.
+In particular, it contains the cause of my visibly saying, "I think therefore I am."

 - When I focus my inward awareness on my inward awareness, I shortly thereafter experience my internal narrative saying "I am focusing my inward awareness on my inward awareness", and can, if I choose, say so out loud.

-- Intuitively, it sure seems like my inward awareness is causing my internal narrative to say certain things.
+- Intuitively, it sure seems like my inward awareness is causing my internal narrative to say certain things, and that my internal narrative can cause my lips to say certain things.

 - The word "consciousness", if it has any meaning at all, refers to that-which-is or that-which-causes or that-which-makes-me-say-I-have inward awareness.